MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbServer/management-tools/resource-kit-tools.md

 ### <a name="summary"></a>Zusammenfassung

-DBAnalyzer bietet Administratoren eine schnelle und einfache Skype für Business Server 2015 Datenbanken zu analysieren.
+Dbanalyzer bietet Administratoren eine schnelle und einfache Analyse von Skype for Business Server 2015-Datenbanken.

 ## <a name="import-storage-service-data"></a>Import Storage Service Data
 <a name="Issd"> </a>